CharmingChocobo/CharmingChocobo/README.md

 - 👋 Hi, I’m @CharmingChocobo !
 - 👀 I’m interested in life sciences, sequencing data, data sciences, birds and gaming.
-- 🌱 I’m currently learning how to use python for data analysis.
+- 🌱 I’m currently a Data Science for Life Sciences master student @HanzeUniversity.
-- 💞️ I’m looking to collaborate on x.
-- 📫 How to reach me y.
+- 📫 You can reach me at j.beenen@umcg.nl.

 <!---
 CharmingChocobo/CharmingChocobo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.